The Biggest Mistake I Made (Twice!) on My Best Midwest Investments

 Deferred Maintenance Will Not Cure on its Own if Left Alone

-This assumption proved to be too optimistic, and every month there were multiple projects competing for that “excess” cash flow.
+Though the property did produce positive cash flow right out of the gate, it did not produce enough cash flow to fund distributions and deferred maintenance simultaneously.
+Every month, there were multiple capital projects competing for that “excess” cash flow.
 The window replacement project alone involved ordering 236 new windows of multiple odd dimensions.
 The new windows would require three months of fabrication, two semi trailer loads to deliver them, three mobile mini boxes for storage, two months for installation, and hard costs alone (excluding installation, storage & delivery) were $102,452.

 I Knew I would Need to be Creative